Rich tycoon takes on Iraqi Kurdish leaders over independence

 Such actions by Baghdad have increased antagonism among the Kurds, who suffered under late Iraqi dictator Saddam Hussein, and increased their desire for independence -- a desire uniting the about 30 million Kurds in Iraq, Iran, Syria and Turkey.

-But interviews by Reuters in several cities in Iraqi Kurdistan showed that some voters are worried about the possible fallout of the referendum even though they favor independence.
+But interviews by Reuters in several cities in Iraqi Kurdistan showed that some voters are worried about the possible fallout of the referendum even though they favour independence.

 VOTERS’ CONCERNS